Anthony Woods

-Anthony “Tony” Christopher Woods (born July 20, 1980) an American military veteran of Operation Iraqi Freedom, who was discharged from the United States Army in 2008 for violating the military's "Don't ask, don't tell" policy.
-A member of the Democratic Party, he has served as the Maryland Secretary of Veterans Affairs under Governor Wes Moore since 2023.
+Anthony Christopher Woods (born July 20, 1980) is an American politician who served as the secretary of the Maryland Department of Veterans and Military Families from 2023 to 2025.
+He was a U.S. Army officer deployed during Operation Iraqi Freedom.
+Woods was discharged in 2008 for violating the military's "Don't ask, don't tell" policy.

-In 2009, Woods ran for U.S. Congress in California's 10th congressional district to fill a vacant seat, in a bid to become the first openly gay African American in Congress.
-He placed 4th, receiving 8% of a special election vote on September 1, 2009, behind John Garamendi, Mark DeSaulnier, and Joan Buchanan.
-He was part of the 2011-2012 Class of White House Fellows.

 Early life and education

 Born on July 20, 1980, at Travis Air Force Base in Fairfield, California, Woods was raised by a single mother who supported her family as a small business owner and housekeeper.
 As a child, Woods lived in both Fairfield and Vacaville in the North Bay region of the San Francisco Bay Area.
 He graduated with honors from Vanden High School in 1999.
-Woods attended the United States Military Academy after graduation, having received a nomination from Congressman Vic Fazio (D CA-3).

-At West Point, he majored in economics and political science, and graduated in 2003 with a B.S. in Economics and American Politics.
-In addition to his double major, he completed an engineering concentration (minor) in computer science.
+Woods received a nomination from U.S. representative Vic Fazio (D CA-3) to attend the United States Military Academy.
+At West Point, he majored in economics and political science, and graduated in 2003 with a B.S. in Economics and American Politics with a minor in computer science.
+In 2008, Woods completed a Master of Public Policy from the Harvard Kennedy School.
+He earned an executive Master of Business Administration from the Robert H. Smith School of Business at the University of Maryland, College Park.